nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

 Once logits are back on the CPU, we apply softmax and sample (top-k or top-p) to pick the next token.
 Then the process starts over again with the new token being appended to the context.

 By chaining these operation passes together, we keep the entire GPT-2 pipeline on the GPU until the final logits.
 This is how programmable shaders let us treat the graphics pipeline as a general-purpose parallel engine.

+### Limitations

+While hijacking WebGL allows us to run machine learning models on the GPU, it carries several key limitations:

+- **No shared/local memory**: Fragment shaders can only read/write global textures.
+There’s no on-chip scratchpad for blocking or data reuse, so you’re limited to element-wise passes.
+- **Texture size limits**: GPUs enforce a maximum 2D texture dimension (e.g. 16 K×16 K).
+Anything larger must be manually split into tiles, adding bookkeeping and extra draw calls.
+- **No synchronization or atomics**: You can’t barrier or coordinate between fragments in a pass, making reductions, scatter/gather, and other data-dependent patterns difficult or impossible.
+- **Draw-call and precision overhead**: Every neural-net operation requires binding an FBO, swapping textures, and issuing a draw call (dozens per layer) which incurs CPU overhead.
+Plus, you’re bound to 16- or 32-bit floats (via `EXT_color_buffer_float`), with no double precision or integer textures.

+Taken together, these constraints make shader-based compute an interesting educational project but a only a historical novelty for real world use.
+Compute APIs like CUDA or OpenCL give easier and better tools to achieve the same thing.

 <br>